Our unplanned family trip to Athens

 Where to stay in Athens

 Our air-conditioned apartment in Athens also had a large living room, a fully-equipped kitchen, and two bathrooms.
-The two bathrooms were a must to not waste a lot of time waiting around while getting ready for going out or for going to bed.
+The two bathrooms were a must to not waste a lot of time waiting around while getting ready for going out or going to bed.

 We truly enjoyed our stay here and felt right at home, so we couldn’t recommend this more: this is the best place to stay in Athens!